No. 5 Squadron RAF

-Number 5 (Army Co-operation) Squadron (although His Majesty the King awarded No. V (Army Cooperation) Squadron) was a squadron of the Royal Air Force.
-It most recently operated the Raytheon Sentinel R1 Airborne STand-Off Radar (ASTOR) aircraft from RAF Waddington, Lincolnshire, between April 2004 until March 2021.
+Number 5 (Army Co-operation) Squadron also known as No. V (Army Cooperation) Squadron is a dormant squadron of the Royal Air Force.
+It most recently operated the Raytheon Sentinel R1 Airborne Stand-Off Radar (ASTOR) aircraft from RAF Waddington, Lincolnshire, between April 2004 until March 2021.

 First formed in July 1913, the squadron served throughout the First World War, holding the distinction of gaining the first loss and kill for the Royal Flying Corps.
-No. V Squadron relocated to India in 1920 where it remained during the Second World War.
-During the Cold War, No. 5 (Fighter) Squadron flew the English Electric Lightning and Panavia Tornado F3.
+No. 5 Squadron relocated to India in 1920 where it remained during the Second World War.
+During the Cold War, No. 5 (Fighter) Squadron operated in the interceptor role, flying the English Electric Lightning and later the Panavia Tornado F3.

 History

-Formation to First World War
+Formation and First World War (1913–1919)

-No. 5 Squadron of the Royal Flying Corps (RFC) was formed at Farnborough, Hampshire, on 26 July 1913, from members of No. 3 Squadron.
-Following the outbreak of the First World War, No. V Squadron deployed to France on 15 August 1914, equipped with a variety of aircraft types to implement reconnaissance for the British Expeditionary Force (BEF).
+No. 5 Squadron of the Royal Flying Corps (RFC) was formed at Farnborough, Hampshire on 26 July 1913, from members of No. 3 Squadron.
+The squadron moved to Netheravon on 28 May, Fort Grange, Gosport on 6 July, then Swingate Down on 14 August.
+Following the outbreak of the First World War, No. 5 Squadron deployed to France on 15 August 1914, equipped with a variety of aircraft to carry out reconnaissance for the British Expeditionary Force.
 It flew its first missions on 21 August and on the next day, an Avro 504 of No. 5 Squadron was the first British aircraft to be shot down, its crew of pilot Second Lieutenant Vincent Waterfall and navigator Lieutenant Charles George Gordon Bayly being killed over Belgium.
-On 24 August, No. V Squadron became the first unit in the RFC to shoot down an enemy aircraft with gunfire when Lt.
-Wilson and Lt.
-Rabagliati shot down a German Etrich Taube near Le Cateau-Cambrésis.
+On 24 August, the squadron became the first unit in the RFC to shoot down an enemy aircraft with gunfire when Lieutenant Wilson and Lieutenant Rabagliati shot down a German Etrich Taube near Le Cateau-Cambrésis in France.

-From 24 March until 7 April 1917 the squadron was based at La Gorgue in northern France.
+From 24 March until 7 April 1917, the squadron was based at La Gorgue in northern France.

 No. 5 Squadron standardised on the Royal Aircraft Factory B.E.2, specialising as observers for artillery, re-equipping with the Royal Aircraft Factory R.E.8 in May 1917, and working closely with the Canadian Corps, through to the end of the war and into 1919, when it moved into Germany as part of the Army of Occupation.
-(Its association with the Canadian Corps led to the incorporation of a maple leaf in the squadron's badge when it was approved in June 1937).
+Its association with the Canadian Corps led to the incorporation of a maple leaf in the squadron's badge when it was approved in June 1937.

-Interwar years
+Interwar years (1919–1938)

-No. V Squadron returned to the UK in September 1919 before disbanding on 20 January 1920.
-The squadron was reformed at Quetta, India (now part of Pakistan) on 1 April 1920, when No. 48 Squadron was renumbered.
+The squadron returned to the UK in September 1919, before disbanding on 20 January 1920.
+It reformed at Quetta, British India (now part of Pakistan) on 1 April 1920, when No. 48 Squadron was renumbered.
 There it continued working in Army Air Cooperation for operations on the North West Frontier.
-Upon reformation the unit was equipped with the Bristol F.2B which were flown up until 1931.
+Upon reformation, the unit was equipped with the Bristol F.2B Fighter which were flown up until 1931.
 In May 1931, No. 5 Squadron began to convert to the Westland Wapiti Mk.IIa.